womboai/edge-maxxing/README.md

     --logging.debug
 ```

+## Proposals for Optimizations

+There are several effective techniques to explore when optimizing machine learning models for edge devices.
+Here are some key approaches to consider:

+1. **Knowledge Distillation**: Train a smaller, more efficient model to mimic a larger, more complex one.
+This technique is particularly useful for deploying models on devices with limited computational resources.

+2. **Quantization**: Reduce the precision of the model's weights and activations, typically from 32-bit floating-point to 8-bit integers.
+This decreases memory usage and computational requirements, making it possible to run models on edge devices.
+Additionally, exploring low-precision representation for weights (e.g., using 8-bit integers) can reduce memory bandwidth usage for memory-bound models, even if the actual compute is done in higher precision (e.g., 32-bit).

+3. **TensorRT and Hardware-Specific Optimizations**: Utilize NVIDIA's TensorRT to optimize deep learning models for inference on NVIDIA GPUs.
+This involves more than just layer fusion; it includes optimizing assembly, identifying prefetch opportunities, optimizing L2 memory allocation, writing specialized kernels, and performing graph optimizations.
+These techniques enhance performance and reduce latency by tailoring the model to the specific hardware configuration.

+4. **Hyperparameter Tuning**: Optimize the configuration settings of the model to improve its performance.
+This can be done manually or through automated methods such as grid search or Bayesian optimization.
+While not a direct edge optimization, it is an essential step in the overall process of model optimization.

+We encourage developers to explore these optimization techniques or develop other approaches to enhance model performance and efficiency specifically for edge devices.

 ## Roadmap
 Our mission is to create the world's most optimized AI models for edge devices, democratizing access to powerful AI capabilities.
 Here's our path forward: